 Rule 502(d) gives a federal court broad power to enter an order ruling that the parties' conduct in a proceeding before the court does not result in waiver.
 A Rule 502(d) order may address not only inadvertent waiver, but also instances in which intentional disclosure will not result in waiver.
-Used creatively in response to the particular circumstances of a case, a Rule 502(d) order can be crafted to expedite discovery, while saving cost by obviating the risk that disclosure will result in waiver.
-Moreover, once a court has entered a Rule 502(d) order establishing the rules that will govern the production of privileged documents, the order eliminates the need to refer to Rule 502(b), or to establish the elements set forth in that rule.44
+Thus, a Rule 502(d) order can be crafted to expedite discovery and save costs by obviating the risk that disclosure will result in waiver.
+Moreover, once a court has entered a Rule 502(d) order establishing the rules that will govern the production of privileged documents, the order eliminates the need to refer to Rule 502(b), or to establish the elements set forth in that rule.54